Austrians: Language

 Austrians have historically spoken the German language.
 The sole official language at the federal level of Austria is German, and the standard used is called Austrian German since German is considered a pluricentric language, like English.
 Austrian German is defined by the Austrian Dictionary (Österreichisches Wörterbuch), published under the authority of the Austrian Federal Ministry of Education, Arts and Culture.
-Thus, all websites, official announcements and most of the media are carried out in Austrian German.
+Thus, all websites, official announcements, and most of the media are carried out in Austrian German.
 In terms of native language, it is generally not Austrian German that is used, but instead local dialects of the Austro-Bavarian and Allemannic (in Vorarlberg and the Tiroler Außerfern) family.
 The Austro-Bavarian dialects are considered to belong either to the Central Austro-Bavarian or Southern Austro-Bavarian subgroups, with the latter encompassing the languages of the Tyrol, Carinthia, and Styria and the former including the dialects of Vienna, Burgenland, Upper Austria, and Lower Austria.
-The vast majority of Austrians are however able to speak Austrian Standard German in addition to their native dialect, as it is taught in all modern day schools.
+The vast majority of Austrians are, however, able to speak Austrian Standard German in addition to their native dialect, as it is taught in all modern-day schools.

-The minority languages Slovene, Burgenland Croatian and Hungarian are spoken and officially recognized by some states of Austria.
+The minority languages Slovene, Croatian, and Hungarian are spoken and officially recognized by some states of Austria.

 Naturalization

 Like most of Central Europe, Austria has had high levels of immigration since the 1970s.
-As with Germany, the largest immigrant group are Turks.
+As with Germany, the largest immigrant group is Turks.
 An estimated total of 350,000 ethnic Turks lived in Austria in 2010, accounting for 3% of the Austrian population.

-The rate of naturalization has increased after 1995, since which dates Turks in Austria could retain their citizenship in Turkey after naturalization in Austria (dual citizenship).
+The rate of naturalization has increased after 1995, since which date Turks in Austria could retain their citizenship in Turkey after naturalization in Austria (dual citizenship).
 After 2007, the rate of naturalizations has decreased due to a stricter nationality law enacted by the Austrian legislature.

-During the 2000s, an average number of 27,127 foreign nationals per year was naturalized as Austrian citizens, compared to an average 67,688 children per year born with Austrian nationality.
+During the 2000s, an average of 27,127 foreign nationals per year were naturalized as Austrian citizens, compared to an average of 67,688 children per year born with Austrian nationality.

 Today, the largest group of foreign nationals are Germans.
-As of January 2018 - 186,891 Germans lived in Austria.
+As of January 2018, 186,891 Germans lived in Austria.

-Consequently, an increasing portion of Austrians is not descended from the historical populations of Austria.

-While the term "ethnic Austrian" has mostly been reserved for the context of overseas emigration from Austria (Austrian Americans, Austrian Canadians etc.), it can more recently also be used to distinguish the indigenous population from the naturalized immigrant population.

 Culture

 Music

-Vienna, the capital city of Austria has long been an important center of musical innovation.
+Vienna, the capital city of Austria, has long been an important center of musical innovation.
 Composers of the 18th and 19th centuries were drawn to the city by the patronage of the Habsburgs, and made Vienna the European capital of classical music.
-Wolfgang Amadeus Mozart, Franz Schubert and Johann Strauss, Jr., among others, were associated with the city.
+Wolfgang Amadeus Mozart, Franz Schubert, and Johann Strauss, Jr., among others, were associated with the city.
 During the Baroque period, Slavic and Hungarian folk forms influenced Austrian music.